MrMartinM/webcon-import/TECHNICAL.md

 ## How It Works

 1. **Load Status**: Loads import status from CSV file (if exists) to track already-imported rows
-2. **Read Workflow Config**: Reads workflow configuration from the "Mapping-Workflow" sheet (first sheet)
+2. **Read Workflow Config**: Reads workflow configuration from `Config.json` (Workflow section)
-3. **Read Field Mappings**: Reads field mappings from the "Mapping-Fields" sheet (second sheet)
+3. **Read Field Mappings**: Reads field mappings from rows 1-4 of the Data sheet
+4. **Read Item List Mappings** (if enabled): Reads item list column mappings from rows 1-4 of the ItemList sheet
-4. **Authentication**: Authenticates with Webcon using OAuth2 client credentials
+5. **Authentication**: Authenticates with Webcon using OAuth2 client credentials
-5. **Read Data**: Reads data rows from the "Data" sheet (third sheet)
+6. **Read Data**: Reads data rows from the Data sheet (starting at row 5)
+7. **Read Item List Data** (if enabled): Reads item list data rows from the ItemList sheet (starting at row 5) and groups by ID
-6. **Show Progress Window**: Displays a Windows Forms window with real-time progress
+8. **Show Progress Window**: Displays a Windows Forms window with real-time progress
-7. **Row Processing**: For each data row:
+9. **Row Processing**: For each data row:
    - Checks if row is already successfully imported (skips if yes)
-   - Maps Excel columns to Webcon form fields using the mappings from the Mapping-Fields sheet
+   - Maps Excel columns to Webcon form fields using the mappings from rows 1-4
+   - Finds matching item list rows (if enabled) using ID
    - Creates one workflow element via Webcon API with automatic retry for transient errors
    - Updates status CSV file with result (Success or Error)
    - Updates progress window with current status
-8. **Summary**: Displays success/error/skipped counts and details
+10. **Summary**: Displays success/error/skipped counts and details
-9. **Wait for User**: Progress window remains open for review until user closes it
+11. **Wait for User**: Progress window remains open for review until user closes it

 ## License